Increasing Meat Production and Capacity Grant Program, Phase 4

 “The COVID pandemic showed us vulnerabilities in the food supply chain and the need for local products to meet consumer demand,” said Agriculture Commissioner Steve Troxler.
-“We are already seeing benefits to agribusinesses, farmers and consumers from phase one and two of this program, and we want to build on that momentum.
-A total of $6 million in grants will be available in this third phase, with a limit of $400,000 per project.”
+“We are already seeing benefits to agribusinesses, farmers and consumers from phase one, two and three of this program, and we want to build on that momentum.
+Up to $15 million in grants will be available in this fourth phase.”

 Funding for this cost-share program was approved by the N.C.
-General Assembly and comes from federal CARES Act money earmarked for North Carolina.
+General Assembly and comes from federal American Rescue Plan Act money earmarked for North Carolina.

 In addition to increasing production, efficiency and/or capacity, projects can also include value-added processing.
 Project categories can include equipment and infrastructure, contractual/consultation, labor; training and retention, and other identified needs.